Photo by Kelly Sikkema Production from Unsplash

 Social Security

 Social Security is a government-sponsored retirement program that provides benefits to retirees.
 The amount of your Social Security benefit is based on your earnings history.
 Social Security benefits are taxed as ordinary income, but only if your total income (including your benefit) is greater than $25,000 for an individual or greater than $32,000 if filing a joint tax return.
 Otherwise, there is no taxes on your social security benefits.
+The benefits of social security is that it provides income to retirees during their retirement and it also give you the option of when you would like to receive their benefits.
+The drawbacks are that some people are not eligible for social security and that there is worry that the social security funds are dwindling and it might not provide you any benefits by the time you decide to retire.

 Private Income